icgrp/ese532_handouts/ese532_handouts/hw2/homework_submission.md

         and then use the clock frequency to estimate the latency of `Filter_horizontal` in nanoseconds.

-        Assume that each operation takes one clock cycle at 2.3 GHz and none execute in the same cycle (so critical path from previous question not relevant to this one).
+        Assume that each operation takes one clock cycle at 2.3 GHz and none execute in the same cycle (i.e. operations execute sequentially even though you saw from the critical path length that some could be executed in the same cycle).
 (4 lines)

         ```{hint}
         This should be a simple calculation, and it won't necessarily match